bilaltas/CodeKit-Free/README.md

 # Custom Codes Wordpress Plugin

-Your custom SASS, CSS, JS and PHP customizations in same directory with the best advanced code editor CodeMirror!
-Just "Command + S" to save and more.
-You don't even need to enable the child-theme of your themes if you use this plugin.
-It also has responsive breakpoints to write specific CSS for each mobile device.
+Add custom **SASS, CSS, JS, PHP and HTML** codes to your WordPress websites with the most advanced, yet simple custom code editor ever.
+Changing the look of your website and adding new functions have never been easier.

+By using Custom Codes plugin, you can **create code blocks for different languages** and maintain them in separate blocks just like you do with your posts.
+With the power of our integrated IDE, you can add codes with syntax highlighting, emmet feature and autocomplete.
+The features also provide continuous development and urgent deployment of **codes without effort.** It is actually just like your favorite code editor.

 ## Installation